2023 Most Popular Communication Sciences Bachelor's Degree Schools in Wisconsin

 Communication Sciences majors at UW - Madison take out an average of $22,807 in student loans while working on their Bachelor's Degree.

-Read full report on Communication Sciences at University of Wisconsin - Madison
+Full Communication Sciences at University of Wisconsin - Madison Report

-You’ll be in good company if you decide to attend University of Wisconsin - Eau Claire.
-It ranked #2 on our 2023 Most Popular Communication Sciences Bachelor’s Degree Schools in Wisconsin list.
-Located in the city of Eau Claire, UW - Eau Claire is a public college with a fairly large student population.
+Out of the 8 schools in Wisconsin that were part of this year’s ranking, University of Wisconsin - Eau Claire landed the # 2 spot on the list.
+Located in the small city of Eau Claire, UW - Eau Claire is a public college with a large student population.

 Of the 75 students majoring in communication sciences at UW - Eau Claire, 3% are male and 97% are female.